solvialab/infragate-landing/docs/guide.md

 This guide covers three deployment paths:

-- **[OCI Marketplace (recommended)](#marketplace-deployment)** — one-click "Launch Stack" from the OCI Console.
-Ideal for OCI customers who want Infragate running in minutes.
-- **[Existing OKE cluster](#existing-oke-cluster-deployment)** — deploy Infragate into an existing Oracle Kubernetes Engine cluster using Helm.
-Best for teams that already manage their own OKE infrastructure.
+- **[Existing OKE cluster (recommended)](#existing-oke-cluster-deployment)** — deploy Infragate into an existing Oracle Kubernetes Engine cluster using Helm.
+Best for enterprise teams that already manage their own OKE infrastructure.
 - **[Single-node k3s](#single-node-k3s-deployment)** — step-by-step guide for deploying on a single OCI VM with k3s.
-Ideal for dev/test or Always Free tier.
+Ideal for dev/test, demos, or Always Free tier.
+- **[OCI Marketplace (planned)](#marketplace-deployment)** — one-click "Launch Stack" from the OCI Console.
+Coming in a future release.

 ---

 ## Marketplace Deployment

+> **Status: Planned** — OCI Marketplace listing is planned for a future release.
+The deployment flow below documents the intended experience.
+For now, use the [Existing OKE cluster](#existing-oke-cluster-deployment) or [Single-node k3s](#single-node-k3s-deployment) paths.

 ### What the customer gets

-When an OCI customer clicks **Launch Stack** on the Marketplace listing, the OCI Resource Manager presents a guided form and provisions the entire Infragate stack automatically:
+When the Marketplace listing is live, an OCI customer clicking **Launch Stack** will get the OCI Resource Manager guided form that provisions the entire Infragate stack automatically:

 | Component | What gets created |
 |---|---|